-27. Farming on the Floodplains in Patna Archana Singh and Debapriya Chanda 126 28.
-Chennai Urban Horticulture Initiative: A Flagship Project of the Chennai Resilience Centre Parama Roy and Akshaya Ayyangar 130 29.
-Policy Interventions for Strengthening Urban Home Gardens in Kerala: Exploring the Case of Thiruvananthapuram Corporation 136
+27. Farming on the Floodplains in Patna .
+126 Archana Singh and Debapriya Chanda 28.
+Chennai Urban Horticulture Initiative: .130 29.
+Policy Interventions for Strengthening Urban .
+136

 Farming on the Floodplains in Patna

 Archana Singh and Debapriya Chanda

 Diaras are riverine islands formed between the natural levees of rivers due to silt deposition.
 Their size, location, and boundaries change with every flood cycle.
 The lower and middle courses of the Ganga are lined with several such diaras.
 The temporary ones are used solely for agriculture, while several villages inhabit the permanent ones.
 The city of Patna has many diaras in its vicinity, one prominent example being the Dinapur-Cum-Khagaul block, also known as Danapur.
 While Patna is one of India's smart city, making rapid strides towards infrastructure development, the Ganga diaras, located not very far from the city, portray a very different picture of systemic neglect.
 Although they play an integral role in fulfilling the everyday food requirements of the urban population, their fundamental needs in terms of support for agricultural practices do not receive adequate attention, because of which they are lagging behind in social, economic, and infrastructural development.